YimMenu-Lua/TokyoDrift/README.md

  - Starts an RGB loop on your headlights.

 #### Change Engine Sound:
- - Only works for land vehicles: This opens a new window providing you with a list of all vehicles, choose one and press the button to use that model's sound.
+ - Only works on land vehicles: This opens a new window providing you with a list of all vehicles, choose one and press the button to use that model's sound.
 (This is only local, other players will still hear the default vehicle sound).

 #### Destroy/Fix Engine:
  This button switches labels and functionalities depending on your vehicle's engine health: